en de

 Image credit: Lluritu Barcelona

-The seafood is so fresh, that the menu gets written on the wall with daily new specials.
-Whatever catch is available.
-The marble counter invites you to enjoy tapas, paired with a glass of wine.
-The restaurant operates without a stove, but with grill, griddle and wood-fired cooking.
+The seafood is so fresh that the menu is written on the wall with daily specials based on the latest catch.
+The marble counter invites you to enjoy tapas paired with a glass of wine.
+The restaurant operates without a stove, relying instead on the grill, griddle, and wood-fired cooking.

 Tip #3: Albé